emersonrp/bindcontrol/README.md

     + PowerBinder is a flexible tool offering an easy way to assemble and maintain possibly-complicated configurations of slash commands, and is used in Simple, Complex, and Buffer Binds

 * Movement / Speed-on-Demand
-    * Speed-on-Demand keybinds based on [CityBinder](http://sourceforge.net/projects/citybinder/) and the original Gnarly's SoD keybinds, with many clarifications and improvements
+    * Speed-on-Demand keybinds based on CityBinder and the original Gnarly's SoD keybinds, with many clarifications and improvements
     * Updates to Speed-on-Demand to accommodate the various [travel power changes introduced by Homecoming](https://homecoming.wiki/wiki/Issue_27_Page_2#Travel_Power_Updates)
     * Simple Power Toggle keybinds that can activate individual travel powers or toggle between related powers like Fly and Hover
     * Support for all formal travel powers:  Fly, Mystic Flight, Group Fly, Super Jump, Mighty Leap, Super Speed, Speed of Sound, Teleport, and Team Teleport
     * Secondary / server tray travel powers like Super Jump's "Double Jump" and Mystic Flight's "Translocation" integrated
-    * Homecoming's <code>powexec_location cursor</code> used for Teleport binds, with "teleport immediately" and "teleport on key release" options available
+    * With Homecoming profiles, <code>powexec_location cursor</code> used for Teleport binds, with "teleport immediately" and "teleport on key release" options available
-    * Kheldian form toggles;  Kheldian movement powers incorporated into Speed-on-Demand and Power Toggle
+    * Kheldian form toggles with power tray changing;  Kheldian movement powers incorporated into Speed-on-Demand and Power Toggle
     * Simple Temporary Travel Power toggle keybind
     * One-key reset in case SoD binds get tangled up